-The signatories below warrant and represent that they model of this Agreement and enter the obligations set f

-Anne Bink Date

-Associate Administrator

-Office of Response and Recovery

-Federal Emergency Management Agency

-FEMA's DIB has reviewed this CMA and has found Privacy Act, as amended by the Computer Matching I Computer and Matching and Privacy Protections Ame Privacy and Protection Act of 1988 and the
+The signatories below warrant and represent that they had model of this Agreement and enter the obligations set for Anne Bink Associate Administrator Office of Response and Recovery Federal Emergency Management Agency Date Jeffrey Jackson Deputy Assistant Administrator Federal Insurance Mitigation Administration Federal Emergency Management Agency Date FEMA's DIB has reviewed this CMA and has found Privacy Act, as amended by the Computer Matching I Computer and Matching and Privacy Protections Ame Privacy and Protection Act of 1988 and the Mason Cutter Chief Privacy Officer Data Integrity Board Chair U.S. Department of Homeland Security Date U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT The signatories below warrant and represent that they had model of this Agreement and enter the obligations set in Todd Richardson General Deputy Assistant Secretary, Date

-Lynn Parker Dupree Date

-Chief Privacy Officer 2

-Data Integrity Board Chair

-U.S. Department of Homeland Security

-U.S. DEPARTMENT OF HOUSING AND URBAN N DEVELOPMENT

-The signatories below warrant and represent that they model of this Agreement and enter the obligations set

-Todd Richardson Date

-General Deputy Assistant Secretary,

-Office of Policy Development and Research,

-U.S. Department of Housing and Urban Development

-HUD's DIB has reviewed this Agreement and has for and it in compliance with the provisions of

-the Privacy Act, as amended by the Computer Matchi ng Privacy and Protection Act of 1988 and

-the Computer and Matching and Privacy Protections A Amendments of 1990.
+HUD's DIB has reviewed this Agreement and has found i t in compliance with the provisions of the Privacy Act, as amended by the Computer Matching Privacy and Protection Act of I the Computer and Matching and Privacy Protections Amendments of 1990.
+Bradley S. Jewitt Date Senior Agency Official for Privacy U.S. Department of Housing and Urban Development

-Nancy Corsiglia Date

-Senior Agency Official for Privacy Dute

-U.S. Department of Housing and Urban Development